cisagov/crossfeed/docs/contributing/setup.md

 ## Matomo

+[Matomo](https://matomo.org/) is an open source analytics platform.
+We host an instance of Matomo as part of Crossfeed to collect analytics on its usage.

 When running Matomo for the first time locally, you must run `./setup-matomo.sh`.

 You can access Matomo by clicking on the "Matomo" button from the "My Account" page.
 Click